freenas/freenas-docs/userguide/storage.rst

 The third drive is not used, because it does not have redundancy.
 On a system with four drives, two swap mirrors are created.

-Swap space is allocated when drives are added to a vdev (see the :ref:`ZFS Primer`).
+Swap space is allocated when drives are partitioned before being added to a `vdev<ZFS Primer>`.
+(see the :ref:`ZFS Primer`).
 Swap space is 2 GiB by default.
 The size of space to allocate is set in :menuselection:`System --> Advanced`